-Where you pay at the pump, and drive as far as you can before the charges catch up with you.
+Where you pay at the pump and drive as far as you can before the charges catch up with you.
 Starting on a Friday gives you one free day with no banking transactions.
 In 5 days he navigated 4,700 miles across two countries and only spent $37!

 How Can Bank Holds Destroy a Family RV Trip

-Because of people like me, or others who took my RV gas saving travel hack a step further by disputing fuel charges and not paying for any of the gas they purchased we now have bank holds.
-I recently had the pleasure of interviewing a retired operations manager (lets call him Bob) for a major gasoline chain about RV gas saving tips, but instead found myself in a conversation about pay-at-the-pump bank holds.
-Bob was in charge of fielding customer complaints from around the country regarding their companies policy on bank holds from fuel purchases.
+Bob was in charge of fielding customer complaints from around the country regarding their company’s policy on bank holds from fuel purchases.
 Mainly from road tripping RVers who were following RV gas saving tips they found on the internet.

 Most RVers fill up 2-3 times a day.
 So you can see a bank hold of $100 each time can add up fast, and if you make the mistake of filling your RV up at the semi-truck pumps you could rack up thousands of dollars of bank holds in one day!
-With no options but too wait for the bank to finalize the transaction of your RV fuel purchase.
+With no options but to wait for the bank to finalize the transaction of your RV fuel purchase.